determined-ai/determined/docs/model-dev-guide/model-usage/batch-process-api-ug.rst

  Usage
 *******

-The main arguments to torch_batch_process are processor class and dataset.
+The main arguments to :meth:`~determined.pytorch.experimental.torch_batch_process`  are processor class and dataset.

 .. code:: python